3mdeb/news-and-ideas/post.md

 TODO:Voyage
 ```

-After boot you can login with presented credentials `[root:debian]`:
+After boot, you can log in with presented credentials `[root:debian]`:

 ```
 Debian GNU/Linux 9 apu2 ttyS0 [root:debian]